 Every attempt is made to limit student ride times to less than one hour and 15 minutes one way.

-Under what conditions is consideration given to adjusting bus stop locations?
+Under what conditions are consideration given to adjusting bus stop locations?

 Roads and streets sometimes intersect on areas of road that cause concern for school bus transportation and other drivers.
 We make every effort to select safe places to load and unload students given these varying factors of roads, streets, traffic speed and locations of residences.
 Adjustments to bus stops may be made when we believe a safer alternative is available